 At KS2 pupils continue to apply and develop a range of skills and units of work which include a range of invasion, net/wall and fielding and striking games, gymnastics, dance, athletics and swimming.
 Children’s experiences will also be enriched through opportunities for outdoor and adventurous activities.

-In April 2021 we will be introducing Cross-Curricular Orienteering to our curriculum.
-This year, all Key Stage 2 children will be introduced to it to become competent at map reading and orienteering.
+Cross-Curricular Orienteering also forms part of our curriculum, whereby Key Stage 1 and 2 children are taught to become competent at map reading and orienteering.
 The scheme then offers many opportunities to allow us to take learning outside more often to teach and embed the skills and knowledge taught in the classroom.

 More information can be found on the following link: https://www.crosscurricularorienteering.co.uk

-During the year, children in Year 3 swim weekly at the local pool where they are taught by a specialist instructor.
+Children in Year 3, 4 and 5 have one term each of swimming at a local pool, taught by specialist swimming instructors.
+By providing more swimming than is the statutory requirement, we believe children are more easily enabled to become confident swimmers.
 Children are taught in a friendly and supporting environment how to use a range of strokes effectively and swim over a distance of 25 metres.
-Children are also taught how to perform safe self-rescue.
+As well as during swimming lessons in KS2, children throughout the school are also taught how to perform safe self-rescue through a week of themed learning.

-For more information about our PE curriculum, visit the class pages or look at our 2020-21 P.E.
-Curriculum Overview
+For more information about our PE curriculum, please see the following documents: